 Please refer to the Clubs’- Program Services Protocol SECTION 3: ILL CHILDREN / INDIVIDUALS TO THE CLUB and SECTION 4: ARRANGEMENTS FOR ILL INDIVIDUALS on the Clubs’ COVID-19 Updates Webpage

 Will staff be wearing masks?

-Staff will be mandated to wear a mask when they are implementing screening procedures, when leading a camp or childcare group, when caring for a sick child, or whenever social distancing of 2 metres cannot be maintained.
+Staff will be mandated to wear a mask when they are implementing screening procedures, when leading a camp or childcare group inside, when caring for a sick child, or whenever social distancing of 2 metres cannot be maintained.

 Will children need to wear masks?

 Face coverings (non-medical masks) will be used if physical distancing of at least 2-metres cannot be maintained.
 Consideration will be given to participants when face coverings are not tolerated due to by underlying health, behaviour issues or beliefs.
-Masks will be provided by the Club but families may choose to send a mask with their child.
-Families can also choose whether their child keeps the same mask all week and launders the mask at home each night, or if their child receives a freshly laundered each morning when they arrive at the Club.
+The families should provide masks for their children.
+The Club will have extra masks available for children.

 Will subsidies be available?